strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 ## Field selection

 Queries can accept a `fields` parameter to select only some fields.
+By default, only the following [types of fields](/developer-docs/latest/development/backend-customization/models.md#model-attributes) are returned

+- String (string, text, richtext, enumeration, email, password, and uid)
+- Date (date, time, datetime, timestamp)
+- Number (integer, biginteger, float, decimal)
+- Generic (boolean, array, json)

-By default Strapi will return all normal fields and field selection will not work on relational, media, component, or dynamic zone fields, to see how to properly populate these refer to the [population documentation](#population).
+Field selection will not work on relational, media, component, or dynamic zone fields, to see how to properly populate these refer to the [population documentation](#population).

 ::::api-call
 :::request Example request: Select only title & body fields